Moduli of Gorenstein Q-homology projective planes: One-dimensional families

+It is a rather exceptional instance that we can parametrize all families of Enriques surfaces explicitly.
+Before going into a few details, we give a brief account of the obstacles against this approach.

-Roughly, there are three cases when going for the explicit parametrisations, starting from an extremal rational elliptic surface $S$.
-Recall that we want to endow a quadratic twist $S'$ of $S$ with an integral section $P'$ of prescribed shape (drawing on Lemma \ref{lem:bi}).
+Roughly, there are three cases when going for the explicit parametrizations, starting from an extremal rational elliptic surface $S$.
+Recall that we want to implement the quadratic twists $S'$ of $S$ in such a way that they attain an integral section $P'$ of prescribed shape.

-If $P'$ meets two different singular fibers (other than the two $I_0^*$ fibers originating from the twist) non-trivially, or one fiber at a fiber component not adjacent to the identity component, then this determines $x(P')$ up to one parameter and directly gives the desired family of Enriques surfaces as seen in Example \ref{ex:1-2}.
+If $P'$ meets two different singular fibers non-trivially (in addition to $I_0^*$ fibers originating from the twist, such as in Example \ref{ex:1-2}), or one fiber at a fiber component not adjacent to the identity component, then this provides two conditions for $x(P')$ which is thus determined up to one parameter; hence we directly derive the desired family of Enriques surfaces.

-If $P'$ meets one singular fibers (other than the two $I_0^*$ fibers originating from the twist) in a component adjacent to the identity component, then this gives one condition on $x(P')$ and thus leaves two parameters.
+If $P'$ meets one singular fiber (in addition to $I_0^*$ fibers originating from the twist) in a component adjacent to the identity component, then this gives one condition on $x(P')$ and thus leaves two parameters.
 Substituting into the RHS of the extended Weierstrass form of $S$ from Table \ref{T0} gives a square factor and a degree $4$ polynomial $g$ in $t$.
 Then we simply solve for the discriminant of $g$ to vanish while preserving the required shape of $P'$ and ensuring that $q$ does not degenerate.

 If $P'$ meets no singular fibers other than the two $I_0^*$ fibers originating from the twist non-trivially, then this gives no new conditions on $x(P')$ and there are three parameters to master.
 In general, this complicates computations substantially, but one can still handle them.